 Our children love to use the Internet to play games and to communicate with their friends.
 The way they start using computers and the guidance they are given at this young age can set them on the right path to being safer in later life.

 At our school we ensure that our children are taught the basic tips of Internet Safety in every year group.
-We use the Be Internet Legends scheme of work which is created by Google and Parent Zone.
-For more details on this click here.
+We use the Project Evolve scheme of work in every classroom in Spring 1 during our PSHE to cater our learning to each individual year group.